boostedsvj/triggerstudy/bkg/README.md

 ## Build histogram from all .npz files

-Use (modify the stageout directory):
+Use (modify the stageout directory to whatever you used for the jobs):

 ```bash
 python build_histogram.py root://cmseos.fnal.gov//store/user/lpcdarkqcd/triggerstudy/bkg_Dec08/TRIGCOL/Summer20UL18/*/*.npz